Curaco de Vélez

-Curaco de Vélez is Chilean commune in Chiloé Archipelago which is part of Chiloé Province and Los Lagos Region.
+Curaco de Vélez is a Chilean commune in Chiloé Archipelago which is part of Chiloé Province and Los Lagos Region.
 The commune is located in western Quinchao Island while the eastern part is administered by the commune of Quinchao.

 History

 Curaco is proud of its association with several famous Chilean sailors.
 From the War of the Pacific are Admiral Galvarino Riveros and Rear Admiral Manuel Oyarzún.
 Also remembered is Carlos Miller Norton navigator of the Goleta Ancud that took possession of the Straights of Magellan in 1843 for Chile.
 Hydrographer and explorer Francisco Hudson was also native to the town.

 Galvarino Riveros Cárdenas was born in Changüitad.
 In his career he cruised the entire coastline of Chile caring out many delicate and important missions.
 He served the country with distinction in the War of the Pacific (1879).

 On 13 and 15 January 1881, in command of his squadron, Riveros provided protective fire for the army assault that defeated the Peruvian forces leading to the surrender of Lima and Callao.